 Patients with gum inflammation or gum disease can experience:

-Please call our office if you or a loved one have noticed gum disease.
+Please call our office if you or a loved one has noticed gum disease.
 We will work with you to find the best solution to your symptoms.
 Gum disease has many stages.
 In the early stages of gum disease, we can easily reverse symptoms.
-As gum disease progresses, it becomes more difficult to address symptoms without surgery or more invasive treatment.
+Addressing symptoms without surgery or more invasive treatment becomes more difficult as gum disease progresses.

 Treat Gum Disease in Fairfax, VA